alinaavanesyan/alina/pages/mentoring.md

 <hr>

-## Molecular diet analysis
+## Ecology of species interactions: use of molecular diet analysis
 <hr>

-I mentored two graduate students and several undergraduate students in their research projects which involved diet analysis using various molecular biology techniques.
+I mentored two graduate students and several undergraduate students in their research projects which involved insect diet analysis using various molecular biology techniques.
 The students worked on plant DNA detection from the potato leafhopper and the spotted lanternfly guts: we tried to identify insect host plants, confirm their ingestion, and explore insect host plant switch during insect development.
 The students isolated plant DNA sequences, conducted sequence analysis, and learn how annotate the sequence and deposit it to GenBank.

 To date, my mentees (in bold) have succesfully submitted to GenBank a total of 7 sequences for the chloroplast trnL-gene.
 All of them have been approved, and some of them are already available in the NCBI GenBank database: